You have a beautifully landscaped property, but it’s missing something.

 Combined kitchen and dining areas, like your outdoor kitchen, should have ambient, ornamental and task lighting just like the interior of your house does.

 Everything should go on dimmer switches, so you can set the mood you want at any time.

 Extend the Outdoor Entertaining Season

 As much as Canadians love entertaining outdoors, we only have a few months of the year to enjoy it.
 Since you’re making a big investment with the addition of an outdoor kitchen, consider adding items like heaters, shade trees, awnings, and pergolas that protect you from the elements and allow you to extend the outdoor entertaining season.
 Natural gas patio heaters can be used under eaves and pergolas, or portable propane heaters are another option.
 When money is not an object, there is also the option for radiant heat under the patio and countertops.

 Outdoor cooking gives opportunities to do things you don’t normally do in an indoor kitchen:

 It’s all better and more enjoyable outdoors.
 Your kitchen design has to enable everything you want to do more of.

-Give us a call today to talk about your vision and find out if we are the right fit to build your new luxury outdoor kitchen.
+For a free estimate, call today at 519-458-8179 to speak with one of our outdoor kitchen designers about your vision and find out if we are the right fit to build your new luxury outdoor kitchen.